evan-mason/drafter/README.md

 use the SQL string when publishing

 for presenter videos to function.
 We have to use https://simplewebserver.org/ set to host a folder of videos, with the videos being at the root directory.
 Hosted at :8088

+NOTES FOR 2023. -----------------

+--- All positions and double/triple doubles were manually added.
+May include slight errors.
+--- All videos and player images are based on NBA.com player ID's.
+These were all altered manually so these could be mismatched.
+--- Because NBA.com is the reference, I didn't have everyone.
+--- There's some players in here from 2022 that are irrelevant in 2023.
+Don't pick these cunts it's pretty stupid.
+The forecast should make you aware of whos no longer there.
+--- If you mis pick let me know asap.
+I can change it in the database somewhat quickly.
+--- TOTALS for 2022-23 may not be entirely accurate as double and triple doubles werenn't added for last year.
+Although unless it's the top 20% of players these values only provide minor changes to overall value

+--- The presenter is half finished in terms of what entertainment it was going to provide.
+So Ignore what's happening in the middle pls.
+I couldn't be fucked disabling it.